-- (i) For a period of one hundred eighty (180) days after the date of the Final Prospectus (the "Lock-Up Period"), the Company will not (x) offer, pledge, sell, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, or file with the Commission a registration statement under the Securities Act relating to, any Ordinary Shares or any securities convertible into or exercisable or exchangeable for Ordinary Shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, or (y) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Ordinary Shares or any such other securities, whether any such transaction described in clause (x) or (y) above is to be settled by delivery of Ordinary Shares or such other securities, in cash or otherwise, without the prior written consent of the Underwriter. - (ii) The restrictions contained in Section 4(k)(i) hereof shall not apply to: (A) the Shares, (B) any Ordinary Shares issued under Company Share Incentive Plans or warrants issued by the Company, in each case, described as outstanding in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (C) any options and other awards granted under a Company Share Incentive Plan as described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (D) the amendment of a Company Share Incentive Plan as described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (E) the filing by the Company of any registration statement on Form S-8 or a successor form thereto relating to a Company Share Incentive Plan described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus and (F) Ordinary Shares or other securities issued in connection with a transaction with an unaffiliated third party that includes a bona fide commercial relationship (including joint ventures, marketing or distribution arrangements, collaboration agreements or intellectual property license agreements) or any acquisition of assets or acquisition of not less than a majority or controlling portion of the equity of another entity.); provided that any such Ordinary Shares or other securities issued or granted pursuant to clauses (B), (C) and (F) during the Lock-Up Period shall not be saleable in the public market until the expiration of the Lock Up Period.
+(i) For a period of one hundred eighty (180) days after the date of the Final Prospectus (the "Lock-Up Period"), the Company will not (x) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, or file with the Commission a registration statement under the Securities Act relating to, any Ordinary Shares or any securities convertible into or exercisable or exchangeable for Ordinary Shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, or (y) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Ordinary Shares or such other securities, whether any such transaction described in clause (x) or (y) above is to be settled by delivery of Ordinary Shares or such other securities, in cash or otherwise, without the prior written consent of the Underwriter.

+(ii) The restrictions contained in Section 4(k)(i) hereof shall not apply to: (A) the Shares, (B) any Ordinary Shares issued under Company Share Incentive Plans or warrants issued by the Company, in each case, described as outstanding in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (C) any options and other awards granted under a Company Share Incentive Plan as described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (D) the amendment of a Company Share Incentive Plan as described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus, (E) the filing by the Company of any registration statement on Form S-8 or a successor form thereto relating to a Company Share Incentive Plan described in the Registration Statement, the Pricing Disclosure Package and the Final Prospectus and (F) Ordinary Shares or other securities issued in connection with a transaction with an unaffiliated third party that includes a bona fide commercial relationship (including joint ventures, marketing or distribution arrangements, collaboration agreements or intellectual property license agreements) or any acquisition of assets or acquisition of not less than a majority or controlling portion of the equity of another entity.); provided that any such Ordinary Shares or other securities issued or granted pursuant to clauses (B), (C) and (F) during the Lock-Up Period shall not be saleable in the public market until the expiration of the Lock Up Period. (iii) If the Underwriter, in its sole discretion, agrees to release or waive the restrictions set forth in any Lock-Up Agreement and provides the Company with notice of the impending release or waiver substantially in the form of Exhibit B hereto at least three business days before the effective date of the release or waiver, then the Company agrees to announce the impending release or waiver by a press release substantially in the form of Exhibit C hereto through a major news service at least two business days before the effective date of the release or waiver.